 Community Health Needs Assessment

-Please click on the links below to review the Great Plains Health CHNA and implementation plans:
+Click on the links below to review the Great Plains Health 2016 and 2019 CHNA and Implementation Plan reports:

 Downloadable copies of both documents are available by clicking on the above links or at the information desk located in the main entrance of Great Plains Health.